 Concessional finance to support the growth of a clean, innovative, safe and competitive Australian hydrogen industry.

-|2 May 2020||$300 million||The Board is to target an average return of at least the five–year Australian Government bond rate +1 per cent per annum over the medium to long term.||Advancing Hydrogen Fund Investments|
+|Up to $300 million||The CEFC Board is to target an average return of at least the five–year Australian Government bond rate +1 per cent per annum over the medium to long term.||Advancing Hydrogen Fund Investments|